 The central part of the island can be a noisy place to stay so we recommend you stay outside Tonsai Village on the eastern and southern side of the island.
 Here the beautiful beaches are clean with fewer tourists but with plenty of choice of hotels, restaurants and bars.

 Phi Phi Leh is popular with day-trippers and snorkelers.
 The island has shallow aquamarine lagoons and coral gardens surrounded by sheer limestone walls - a true tropical paradise.
 The island also has 2 magnificent beaches, in Loh Samah Bay and Maya Bay - made famous as the setting for the Hollywood film 'The Beach'.

-It is an uninhabited island and remains completely unspoilt.
+It is an uninhabited island and remains completely undeveloped.
 However, there are always lots of boats bringing people on day trips to see the beaches, Pileh Bay, and the paintings in Viking Cave.
 The cave also houses the 'edible' swiftlet nests - once used to make birds' nest soup.
 Trade in these nests is illegal but because they are so valuable armed guards have been brought in to protect the caves and staying overnight on the island is prohibited.

 Scuba diving at Phi Phi Leh is of course the main attraction with some great dive sites.
 The island has some protection within the boundaries of the Mu Koh Phi Phi Marine National Park.

 There is no shortage of restaurants on Phi Phi Island and lots of different types of cuisine.
 Whether you fancy Italian or German, seafood or local Thai food, you can easily find what you're looking for.
 There are also 2 bakeries here selling fresh bread, delicious cakes and tantalising savoury pastries.